shopyourway/metrics/README.md

 ```

 ### Using Graphite
-In order to use graphite, you will need to implement `IGraphiteConfiguration` on your appllication, and pass it to the `GraphiteMetricsReporterFactory` as shown above.
+To use graphite, you will need to implement `IGraphiteConfiguration` on your appllication, and pass it to the `GraphiteMetricsReporterFactory` as shown above.

 ```cs
 public class GraphiteConfiguration : IGraphiteConfiguration